-Isolation of costumes on the same Data Center is crucial requirement.
-The Commercial GRID system should provide not only access control but also performance isolation.
+Isolation of customers in the same Data Center is a crucial requirement.
+The GRID should provide not only access control but also performance isolation.

-For scenario #2 "time limit commercial campaign," the following functions are required in addition to the above:
+For the scenario described in section 2.3.2 "Limited time commercial campaign," the following functions are required in addition to the above: